jan-strum/short-link-generator/README.md

 This application allows you to create shortened URLs and copy them to your clipboard.

+## Setup

+Before you can run the application, be sure to create a Postgres database called `short-link-generator`.
+You can either create a `secrets.js` from which you export your database username and password, or you can comment out line 2 in `backend/db.js` and replace the login credentials with your own on line 4.

 ## Available Scripts

 In the project directory, you can run: